ambadyanands/getting-started/README.md

 Before you can participate in any official events you'll need to do a bit of paperwork.
 Downlaoad, fill out, sign, and turn in our [Code of Conduct](https://github.com/uhmgreyhats/getting-started/blob/master/Grey%20Hats%20Computer%20Security%20and%20Ethics%20Agreement.docx) form to [Gerald Lau](glau@hawaii.edu).

 ## 2. Regular Meeting Time
 For Fall 2016, we meet every Monday 4:30pm at Keller 105, exluding holidays.
 Go through the double doors on the first floor.
 It'll be the last door on the right.
-If no one answers when you knock, then we're not there yet.
+If the door isn't open, knock.
+If no one answers, we're not there yet.

 ## 3. Join Slack
 Slack is what we use for the majority of our communications.